-At the bottom are their special abilities: Passive (blue dot), Active (white cards), and Unique (purple star).
-The numbers inside the Active and Unique ability symbols stand for Willpower-which is the cost to use that ability.
+At the bottom are their special powers: Passive (blue dot), Battle (white cards), and Unique (purple star).
+The numbers inside the Battle and Unique symbols stand for Willpower-which is the cost to use that power.
 Willpower is determined by how many cards you have in your hand.
 You do not have to discard those cards to play the ability, they just have to be in your hand.
-So it’s a balancing strategy–do you want to play the cards, or hold them in your hand to be able to use some of your pet’s abilities?
+So it’s a balancing strategy–do you want to play the cards, or hold them in your hand to be able to use some of your pet’s powers?

 An Elyth card can be played and is attached to a pet when it’s out in play.
 They give magical enhancements to them that stay on until the pet is downed, or somehow gets discarded.

 Only one Elyth card can be played on a pet at a time (unless the pet has a special ability otherwise-such as Aelwen.)
 If you want to play a different Elyth on a pet that already has one attached, you may discard it and replace it with a new one.

 Rune cards are played once, then get discarded.
 They have special effects that give your pet a boost during battle, or help you draw and get better cards from your deck.

 During the game, your familiar can be wounded by a status effect such as bleed, paralyze, poison, etc. Item cards can help you remove that.
 They’re played on the table in front of you, and only have a certain amount of uses before they get discarded.
 You can use the included counters to keep track of how many uses are left.

 You’re able to put as many Item cards into the Arena as you’d like during your turn, however you may only use ONE item, and only ONE use of that Item, on your turn.